A molecule made in the lab may change the way tuberculosis is diagnosed in the field.

 Despite its devastating toll on health, the bacterium behind TB, Mycobacterium tuberculosis, can be hard to spot.
 Current tests rely on chemical stains that have been around for decades and can be finicky.
 Estimates put the sensitivity of these stains anywhere from 32 percent to 94 percent.

 As a chemist, Bertozzi, along with her colleagues, studies the molecules that make up bacterial cell walls.
 Early discoveries by her lab revealed that some bacteria use sugar molecules called trehalose as building blocks.
 Bertozzi found the cell walls of M. tuberculosis particularly compelling.
 “There’s some really interesting biology there.”
 She began working with a team of scientists who held personal stakes in tuberculosis research.
-After a chance encounter at a meeting at HHMI's Janelia Research Campus, Bertozzi decided to collaborate with study coauthor Professor Bavesh Kana of the University of Witwatersrand in Johannesburg, South Africa.
+After a chance encounter at a meeting at HHMI’s Janelia Research Campusexternal link, opens in a new tab, Bertozzi decided to collaborate with study coauthor Professor Bavesh Kana of the University of Witwatersrand in Johannesburg, South Africa.

 Along with Bertozzi’s graduate student, Mireille Kamariza, the researchers realized that trehalose molecules – those cell wall building blocks – might offer a way to flag living M. tuberculosis cells.
 But first, the team needed to find a chemical beacon that would make the flag visible.
 One chemical, called DMN, seemed to fit the bill.
 DMN can glow under certain wavelengths of light – but only when it is out of water.
 Because the M. tuberculosis cell wall contains a membrane that’s a “thick layer of grease,” Bertozzi says, it’s the perfect place for DMN to light up.